Buying real estate in Tanzania?

 investing in real estate in Tanzania

-What documents and information must I prepare or submit to apply for a title deed in Tanzania?
+What documents must I collect for the title deed application?

 It's something we develop in our Tanzania property pack.

-What fees, taxes, and hidden costs should I expect to pay during the title deed process?
+What fees, taxes, and costs should I expect at each stage?

 infographics rental yields citiesTanzania